 Yes, it’s a cruel world sometimes.

 When you plan to requeen, make sure you have the new queen on hand first.
-Chances are you receive that queen in a queen cage.
+Most likely, you receive that queen in a queen cage.
 The act of introducing a new queen has many of the characteristics associated with installing a package of bees.

 You are placing a new queen in an existing colony and it’s important the bees have a while to get used to her.
 The familiar cage-and-candy approach is often used.